-Made for the working man
+Made for work

 Soon, the product grew in popularity.
-These new overalls were being used by every average working man, with professions being colour coded by the fabric of the clothing.
+These new overalls were being used by every average working person, with professions being colour coded by the fabric of the clothing.
 For example, painters wore white, and individuals in the working classes wore various shades of blue.

 Blue dungarees never lost their popularity, and though white is less common, there are dungarees today that carry some of that painter’s flair.